Stability analysis through folds: An end-loaded elastica with a lever arm: Numerical Examples

 \subsubsection{Rotating Arm}

-We begin with a numerical example where continuation is performed along $\psi$, which simulates the quasi-static rotation of the arm.
-We begin with a load $P=\pi^{2}/4 $ and an arm $\epsilon=0.25$ and perform continuation from the straight trivial equilibrium at $\psi=0$ that has an index one.
-When $\psi$ is the varying parameter, the ordinate in the distinguished bifurcation diagrams, as specified by~\eqref{eqn:distinguished_biff_ordinate_free} is
+We begin with a numerical example in which continuation is performed with respect to $\psi$, simulating the quasi-static rotation of the arm.
+The system is $2\pi$-periodic in $\psi $, i.e., the system corresponding to $\psi =k$ and $\psi=2 \pi + k$ exhibit identical features for any real $k$.
+Consequently, the solution family also exhibits $2 \pi$- periodic behavior.
+The analysis begins with parameters $P=\pi^{2}/4 $ and $\epsilon=0.25$, and continuation is initiated from the straight trivial equilibrium at $\psi=0$ which has an index of one ($P_{cr,1}^{+}< P < P_{cr,2}^{+} $ in Section~\ref{ssec:Bifurcation}).
+When $\psi$ is the varying parameter, the ordinate in the distinguished bifurcation diagrams, as specified by~\eqref{eqn:Distinguished_biff_diagram_free_end} is

-Here, the boundary condition~\eqref{eqn:N_BC_2} is used in the last step.
-This ordinate is evaluated from the numerical solutions and plotted against the parameter $\psi$ to yield the associated distinguished bifurcation diagram, as shown in Figure~\ref{fig:Example_1}.
-These plots exhibit folds, signifying the transition of stability.
-The direction of change in index near folds is determined using Figure~\ref{fig:schematic_bifurcation_diagram_b} and is indicated in the Figures~\ref{fig:Example_1}.
-In fact, the equilibria with non-zero index do not exist in a realistic setting; they instead undergo an abrupt snap to adjacent stable equilibrium, resulting in a snap-back instability.
-The dynamical aspects of the snapping motion are not discussed in this paper, and further details can be found in Armanini et al.~\cite{Armanini2017}.
-The system is $2\pi$-periodic in $\psi $ i.e., the system corresponding to $\psi =k$ and $\psi=2 \pi + k$ exhibit identical features.
-As a result, the solutions and their projections too exhibit $2 \pi$- periodic characteristics.
-Figure~\ref{fig:Example_1_a} also displays the shapes assumed by elastica at intermediate values of $\psi$.
+In the last step, the boundary condition~\eqref{eqn:N_BC_2} is applied.
+This ordinate $\mathbf{m}(l).\mathbf{e}_{z}$ is evaluated from the numerical continuation solutions and plotted against the parameter $\psi$ to generate the associated distinguished bifurcation diagram, as shown in Figure~\ref{fig:Example_1}.
+This plot exhibits folds, indicating stability transitions.
+The direction of change in index near folds is inferred from Figure~\ref{fig:schematic_bifurcation_diagram_b} and is indicated in Figures~\ref{fig:Example_1}.
+The equilibrium at $\psi=\pi$ is equivalent to the case of $\epsilon<0$ in Section~\ref{ssec:Bifurcation}, where $ P< P_{cr,1}^{-}$ corresponds to index zero and agrees with the diagrams.
+The dynamical aspects of the snapping motion are not discussed in this paper, and for further details, refer to~\cite{snyder1990dynamics, Armanini2017}.
+The solutions and their projections exhibit $2 \pi$- periodic characteristics.
+Figure~\ref{fig:Example_1_a} also displays the elastica configurations at intermediate values of $\psi$.
 The potential snapping motion depicting the initial and final configurations is also shown.
-This motion depends on the history of the configurations, and the snap jump is indicated by the arrow (in red).\\
+This motion depends on the current state and the direction of current parameter change, and the snap jump is indicated by a red arrow.